DDoS/Cadre/README.md

 ### Collections

+You can use this by running Expo on your photo NAS, or on a Raspberry Pi with an SMB share where you can copy your favorite photos.
+If you need raw photo format support, checkout [Cru](expo/cru).

 List all collections by `GET`ing from `/collections`.
 Create a collection by `PUT`ting to `/collections` a JSON object like so:
 ```json